The Importance of Translators Note

 Descriptive translation studies – and beyond.

 When they trade in countries with a different native language, they need high-quality direct translations to communicate effectively.
-When there’s a demand for translation, there are opportunities for translators.
+If there’s a demand for translation, there are opportunities for translators.
 When there’s a demand for translators, there’s a demand for Translation Studies.
 They need to learn the skills to practice at a high level and perhaps even contribute to advancing the field even further.

 Therefore, in their turn, translation practitioners could make more ample use of the findings from various directions in the discipline of translation studies and thus provide more transparent and more objective meta-textual writings.

-However, the Corpus of translator’s comments can provide a tremendous amount of context for a translated piece.
-They allow foreign translators to not only ‘explain’ the judgments they’ve taken in translating a text but also to outline the considerations that went into those decisions, as well as the more extensive dialogues in which those issues are discussed.
-They can help their readers comprehend the frequently delicate topics at stake by explaining the challenges they encounter.
 For example, in the foreword to Mirjam Nuenning and Sharon Dodua Otoo’s new German translation of Octavia Butler’s Kindred, which was published by w orten & meer in 2016, they articulate several complex questions that went into their considerations for how to translate what is arguably one of the most important works of fiction of the twentieth century.

 Translation Tips